csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

    * L1 cache: 32 KiB (+ 32 KiB for instructions), private to the core.
    * L2 cache: 512 KiB, private to the core.
    * L3 cache: 16 MiB, shared between 4 cores.
-*  **Main memory** is the the memory within a node, where all instructions and data of active programs reside.
+*  **Main memory** is the memory within a node, where all instructions and data of active programs reside.
-*  **Remote memory**
+*  **Remote memory** is the main memory in another nodes.
+Accessing remote memory requires communication via the interconnect.
-*  **Disks** can store the data also after the program has ended or computer shutwod, unlike all the other type of memory.
+*  **Disks** can store the data also after the program has ended or computer shutwod, unlike all the other types of memory discussed here.